ericvc/AI-Blackjack/ai/README.md

 ### Background

-Blackjack is a good game to work with because the rules are straightforward and the game play is mostly algorithmic.
+Blackjack is a good game on which to train a machine learning model because the rules are straightforward and the gameplay is mostly algorithmic.
 The steps for playing a hand of blackjack are as follows:

-1. A player starts with two cards in their “hand”, whose value is determined by summing the values of the cards together (face cards are worth 10).
+1. A player starts with two cards in their “hand”, whose overall value is determined by summing the values of the cards together (face cards are worth 10).
 The goal for the player is to maximize the value of their hand without exceeding a total value of 21.

 2. The dealers initial hand also consists of two cards, but only one of these is visible to the player(s).